Who sits on the Investigating Committee and how it works

 The panel of the IC has to decide whether there is a case to answer, where the Case Examiners cannot agree.
 The IC will apply the same test and guidance as the case examiners in reaching their decision.

-The IC meets in private to consider all the supporting information, including evidence from the nurse or midwife who has been referred.
+The IC meets in private to consider all the supporting information, including evidence from the nurse, midwife or nursing associate who has been referred.
 The panel must be reasonably satisfied that:

 - the facts of an allegation can be proved, and that if proved

-- those facts could lead to a finding that the nurse or midwife's fitness to practise is currently impaired.
+- those facts could lead to a finding that the nurse, midwife or nursing associate's fitness to practise is currently impaired.

 If the panel finds there is no case to answer it will close the case with no further action, with the giving of advice or with the issuing of a warning.
 If it finds there is a case to answer, it will recommend undertakings or refer the case to the Fitness to Practise Committee.